 4. UTILIZE CLEAR BAGS

-Keep each piece of jewelry in its own sealable bag if possible.
-The additional layer of plastic can assist in keep the air out even if the pieces are placed in an airtight container.
-You can place your necklaces, bangles, and earrings in transparent poly bags that allow you to view inside easily without exposing the pieces to moisture.
+If possible, keep each piece of jewelry in its own sealable bag.
+Even if the pieces are stored in an airtight container, the additional layer of plastic can help keep the air out.
+Place your necklaces, bangles, and earrings in clear plastic bags that allow you to see inside without exposing the pieces to moisture.

 5. USE SILICA GEL PACKS